Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models

 \subsection{Monotonicity Constraint for Degradation Dynamics}

-A fundamental property of degradation is that it accumulates over time and is non-decreasing.
+Degradation in mechanical and structural systems is commonly modeled as an irreversible accumulation process.
+We therefore impose monotonicity on the inferred latent degradation state as an inductive bias~\cite{fink_physics_2026}, constraining the learned degradation dynamics to reflect this irreversibility and to suppress spurious variations induced by operational noise.
+This choice is also consistent with downstream RUL prediction, where monotonicity is widely regarded as essential for physical plausibility, identifiability, and stable long-term extrapolation~\cite{saxena_metrics_2008}.
 To ensure our model respects this property and remains numerically stable during integration, the degradation rate $g_{\phi}d \bm Y$ in Eq.~\eqref{eq:fast_cde_integral} should ideally satisfy the following three conditions: \begin{enumerate} \item \textbf{Non-negativity:} $\ge 0$, enforcing the monotonic growth of degradation. \item \textbf{Boundedness:} The rate must remain within a limited range to prevent excessively large growth during long horizon integration. \item \textbf{Zero response:} $g_\phi(\cdot)d\bm Y=0$, whenever $d\mathbf{Y}=0$ (no driving) or $g_\phi(\cdot)=0$ (no sensitivity), ensuring no change in degradation. \end{enumerate}

-This can be achieved by applying an activation function to $g_{\phi}d \bm Y$.
-Standard activation functions fail to meet all these criteria simultaneously (e.g., ReLU/Softplus are unbounded; Sigmoid does not preserve zero response).
-We therefore propose a new activation function to address these requirements:
+\revtext{These requirements} can be achieved by applying an activation function to $g_{\phi}d \bm Y$.
+Standard activation functions fail to meet all these criteria simultaneously (e.g., ReLU/Softplus are unbounded; Sigmoid does not preserve zero response). \revtext{To address these limitations,} we propose a new activation function \revtext{that fulfills} these requirements: